fizyk/port-for/README.rst

 it with ``<foo>``.
 Subsequent calls return the same port number.

 This utility doesn't actually bind the port or otherwise prevents the port from being taken by another software.
-It however tries to select a port that is less likely to be used by another software (and that is unused at the time of calling of course).
+It tries to select a port that is less likely to be used by another software (and that is unused at the time of calling of course).
 Utility also makes sure that ``port-for bar`` won't return the same port as ``port-for foo``